MaheshDoiphode/hacktoberfest-LeetCode-2022/README.md

 # hacktoberfest + LeetCode
+# This repository is excluded from the hacktoberfest event as someone has reported it and hacktoberfest has identified this repo as a violation.
+So don't contribute to this repo anymore as the PR will be of no use.
+# Thanks for your contribution and Sorry that this happened to those who has already contributed to the repo.
 ____________________________________________________________________________________________________
 ## About Hacktoberfest
 - Hacktoberfest is the month-long event presented by Digital Ocean + intel + DEV.
 It is open to all and is celebrated worldwide.